 All four of the big supermarkets are cutting fuel prices again.

-Asda, Morrisons and Sainsbury's are reducing their petrol and diesel by 2p a litre from tomorrow, while Tesco's similar 2p-a-litre cut will take effect from this afternoon.
+Asda, Morrisons and Sainsbury's are reducing their petrol and diesel by 2p a litre from today, while Tesco's similar 2p-a-litre cut has already taken effect.

 The reductions mean Asda customers will pay no more than 105.7p a litre for petrol, with diesel being 112.7p a litre.